hashsequence/Linux-Job-Worker/README.md

 * concurrent go routines to handle cmd executions starting and finishing

-* killing of pid can be implemented through sigkill via os.Process.Signal()
+* killing of pid can be implemented via os.Process.Signal() by sending a kill signal to process

 * Querys will use information from dataStore and logs from server